 A student wishing to change rooms must submit his/her request to the Residence Director.
 A room change must be approved BEFORE a student moves.
 NHTI reserves the right to consolidate roommates.
 For example, if a resident vacates a room, the remaining resident must be willing to accept another roommate or move to another room when requested by NHTI to do so.
 There is a room change period at the beginning of each semester.

-NHTI provides the following for each student: a bed, mattress, desk, student chair, wardrobe, two drawers and a refrigerator/microwave unit.
+NHTI provides the following for each student: a bed, mattress, desk, student chair, wardrobe, and two drawers.
 NHTI does not supply linen, bedspreads, lamps, wastebaskets, or pillows.
 Furniture brought into the residence hall by a student must be removed at the time the student moves out.
 Students will be fined for leaving any personal furniture or belongings in the residence hall after they move out.

 - No structure is to be constructed in or for a room.
 Permissible furnishings brought by students include the following: small couch, stereo stand, small coffee table or night stand, bookshelf, or drafting table.
 Personal furnishings such as shelves, cabinets etc., must be free standing and self- supporting.
 They cannot rest on any piece of furniture and may not be anchored in any way to the walls or to NHTI furniture.
 Additional items should be approved by the Director of Residence Life prior to their placement in the residence hall.